Are solar panels a good investment or just hype?

 If you save £95 per annum, it’ll take slightly under 65 years to recoup your investment.

 At the lower end of these examples, it’ll take nearly your lifetime to recoup the investment.
 Not good news, as you’ll need the system to keep running for almost three times its intended lifespan.
+At least you can recycle your solar panels for free.

 Of course, having the ability to sell excess energy will provide you with an additional way to recoup, but you shouldn’t rely on this income to recoup the investment as the Government can (and will) change the scheme as they see fit.

-Already receiving feed-in tariff payments?
+Are you already receiving feed-in tariff payments?

-With each quote, ensure the company have included scaffolding, removal of the existing roof and other roofing works, internal wiring works, sorting out a connection agreement with the energy supplier, electrical connection work, and a generation meter.
+With each quote, ensure the company has included scaffolding, removal of the existing roof and other roofing works, internal wiring works, sorting out a connection agreement with the energy supplier, electrical connection work, and a generation meter.

 While this might sound like a lot of work, fitting a system typically takes a day or two.

-Should I Register my system?
+Should I Register my solar PV system?

 Under both the feed-in tariff and SEG schemes, you’d need an MCS certificate to register for payments with a licensed energy supplier.
-Even if you don’t plan to export energy, we’d still recommend using an MCS registered installer and applying for the certificate.
+Even if you don’t plan to export energy, we’d still recommend using an MCS-registered installer and applying for the certificate.

 So, are solar panels a good investment?